Tube Amplifier Startup Procedure

 If the bulb stays bright there is a shorted preamp tube or there is a problem with the preamp wiring.
 Remove all the preamp tubes except one and try again.
 If the bulb stays bright replace that tube with another.
 If the light bulb goes dim then the original tube is bad.
 Try the good tube in all the sockets.
 If the bulb remains bright there is a problem with that socket wiring or circuit.

 If the light bulb dims with all the preamp tubes installed then measure the voltages at all the preamp pin tubes.
-Nine pin preamp tubes' pins 4 to 9 and 5 to 9 will have 6.3v AC heater voltage and the pins 1, 3, 6, 8 will have DC.
+Nine pin preamp tubes' pins 4 & 9 and 5 & 9 will have 5.9 to 7v AC heater voltage and the pins 1, 3, 6, 8 will have DC.
 Normal preamp gain stages should have voltage on their plates and cathodes but not on their grids.
 Phase inverters will have voltage on their grids.
 Cathode followers may have high voltage on their plates, grids and cathodes.

 Verify all the preamp tubes show yellow heater glow but no red plating or arcing.
 Dimming the room lights can help see the heater glow, red plating and arcing.

-7. If your amp has fixed bias then carefully measure the DC bias voltage at all the power tube grids
+7. If your amp has fixed bias then carefully measure the DC bias voltage at all the power tube grid pins

 Amps with fixed bias will show a negative voltage on the power tube grid pins.
 If the bias voltage is not present at any of the power tube grids inspect the bias circuit.